Demographics of the United Kingdom: Future projections

-The Muslim population in the United Kingdom, currently estimated at approximately 7% of the population, is projected to increase significantly in the coming decades.
+The Muslim population in the United Kingdom, currently estimated at 7% of the population, is projected to increase significantly in the coming decades.
 According to recent demographic forecasts, the proportion of Muslims in the UK is expected to rise to 11.2% within the next 25 years and to 19.2% by the end of the 21st century.

 Under a “high Muslim migration scenario”—in which the UK experiences sustained above-average levels of immigration from Muslim-majority countries—the proportion of Muslims in the population could reach 25% by 2100.
 In this scenario, it is further projected that nearly one in three individuals under the age of 40 could identify as Muslim by the end of the century.

 In 2017, Pew Research Center found that by 2050, in all scenarios, the Muslim population of the United Kingdom will rise.
 Depending on the scenario, the percentage of the population in 2050 which will be Muslim will either be 9.7% in a zero migration scenario, 16.7% in a medium migration scenario or 17.2% in a high migration scenario.